Course Overview

 Entry Requirements

 Applicants must hold a Level 3 qualification or Foundation degree in Veterinary Nursing and be registered with the RCVS as a Registered Veterinary Nurse (RVN) or hold internationally equivalent qualifications and registration.
+Applicants are required to complete the recognition of prior learning (RPL) process for the programme.

 Course Fees